Sessions via FaceTime, Zoom or Skype

 - People with disabilities who cannot easy travel to therapy

-- Parents of children with special needs who cannot easily find child care
+- Parents who cannot find child care

 - People living in remote locations where qualified therapists are not available